jahndev/graalvm-native-image-example/README.md

 Is important to bold the use of Maps to store Donors and Campaigns such that can be easily accessed by name

-Finally the DonationService class contains the logic needed to store a new Donor, store a new Campaign, add a new Donation and generate the summary according to the acceptance criteria.
+Finally, the DonationService class contains the logic needed to store a new Donor, store a new Campaign, add a new Donation and generate the summary according to the acceptance criteria.

 # Initial problem: